Mentally Disabled Shark, Phin, Becomes Popular On TikTok While Having A Good Time In A Home Aquarium

 He gets spoiled by Aly, who records him dancing crazily all over the tank.

 The peculiar creature is a smooth hound shark named Phin, and he’s part of a diminutive species that you would find in the aquarium of an eccentric crime boss or a Russian tycoon, but Phin is busting clichés left and right.
-Due to his neurological condition, which was caused by a brain parasite he had as a little shark, Phin has gained popularity.
+Due to his neurological condition, which was caused by a brain parasite he had as a young shark, Phin has gained popularity.

 Because his basic neurological processes, which are essential for this ocean beast's survival, locomotion, and hunting, were stunted, he most likely would not have lived very long if he had survived the parasite in the wild.
 Phin has found that living in captivity is a great way for him to maintain his existence.